 To carry out the procedure of dividing the land by law, to protect yourself and the buyer, pay attention to the information below.

-Related article: Earth will be virtually impossible to sell within five yearsThis instruction can be used in cases, if:
+Related article: The court wants to Kravchuk gave his millions to the StateThis instruction can be used in cases, if:

 You and your neighbor in the house own a single land plot in equal shares, and plan to allocate your shares in kind so that everyone has their own documents for the land;